othondev/json2html/README.md

 #### Validation

-The validation needs "validateJS" key's json set on with below.
+The validation needs "validateJS" key's json set on as below.
 The "validation-BR.js" needs have validation method corresponding to the key "validation" that is inside the key "fields"

 ```sh
 {